-Cluster feeding is when your baby wants to nurse much more frequently, several times over a period of a couple hours.
+Cluster feeding is when your baby wants to nurse much more frequently, several times over a couple of hours.
 This often happens in the early evening hours, but can happen at any time of the day or night.
 It is often followed by a little longer stretch of sleep.
-Many parents report an evening fussy time accompanying cluster feeding that begins around 4 weeks old and seems to settle down around 12 weeks old.
+Many parents report an evening fussy time accompanying newborn cluster feeding ages beginning around 4 weeks old and seems to settle down around 12 weeks old.

-When your baby is cluster feeding, they may be coming to the breast/chest to nurse for a snack then pop off, back on and back off again and this pattern continues for a couple of hours, you may feel like they are not getting much milk, that your breasts feel more empty.
+When your baby is cluster feeding, they may be coming to the breast/chest to nurse for a snack then pop off, back on, and back off again and this pattern continues for a couple of hours, you may feel like they are not getting much milk, that your breasts feel more empty.
 They are still getting plenty.
-In fact, when the breasts are less full, the milk removed is higher in fat.
-Often after cluster feeding, your baby may take a longer stretch of sleep because they “tanked up” and are full and satisfied.
+When the breasts are less full, the milk removed is higher in fat.
+Often after cluster feeding, your baby may take a long stretch of sleep because they “tanked up” and are full and satisfied.

 Cluster feeding helps boost milk production.
-Everytime your baby removes milk, prolactin is released which is the hormone responsible for making milk.
-Following your baby’s cues for when they want to nurse is important communication and is protective of your milk supply.
+Every time your baby removes milk, prolactin is released which is the hormone responsible for making milk.
+Following your baby’s cues for when they want to nurse is an important communication and is protective of your milk supply.

 When do babies cluster feed?

 - So much is happening during the first year of life.
-Your baby will go from being a little bundle in your arms to a little person who is moving all around, walking, playing and engaging with you and their world in a whole new way.
+Your baby will go from being a little bundle in your arms to a little person who is moving all around, walking, playing, and engaging with you and their world in a whole new way.
 Often before your baby has a growth spurt, they will want to cluster feed and it will last for a few days before settling into a new pattern or returning to what feels “normal”.
-Each baby is a little different following their own cluster feeding timeline.
+Each baby is a little different following their cluster feeding timeline.